ryyyyan-taylor/minecraft-server/README.md

 sudo useradd minecraft
 ```

 Create a directory to store all of the server files.
 I prefer to make it in `/opt`, however this directory could be anywhere you like.
-The `/opt` directory does require root privilleges to operate in, so if operating here make sure your game user has `sudo` privilleges.
+The `/opt` directory does normally require sudo privilleges to act within, so make sure to change the owner of the server directory with `chown` to your server user.
 ```
 sudo mkdir /opt/minecraft
 ```